 So, picture carbon sequestration filter towers put up on the hills and mountains that surround the Valley.
-Their product is converted (essentially) to ‘plant food’ that feeds strips of intense green that’s linked to the towers.
+Their product is (essentially) ‘plant food’.
+It feeds strips of intense green linked to the towers.

 In addition to removing / repurposing the air quality in the Valley, it also serves as a biological water filter (since rains always hit those high places and then stream down, like they’ve done pretty much forever) and, due to the land use, also serves as a green corridor for wildlife.

 Oh… and the towers could also be set up in superfund sites, with biologicals (like… I think it’s spinach? but definitely mushrooms) that tend to detoxify land.

 So, that’s my odd idea for today.